 TCC can block the flow of urine into and out of the bladder.
 Complete obstruction can rapidly lead to a buildup of urea and life-threatening complications.
 If urine flow is obstructed, stents (small tubes) can be placed in the ureters or urethra, as needed, to open up the “channels” and restore urine flow.
 Our group is working closely with our urology colleagues at Purdue, to provide this opportunity for dogs that need it.
 Urethral stents are typically placed with fluoroscopic guidance in a non-surgical procedure.
 Ureteral stents can be placed surgically, and in some cases non-surgically.
 Another approach to bypass urethral obstruction is to place a cystotomy tube (small diameter tube that goes from the bladder through the wall of the abdomen to the outside) to allow emptying of the bladder.

-Steps that can be taken to reduce the risk of TCC in dogs, especially in dogs in high-risk breeds (Scottish terriers, West Highland white terriers, Wire hair fox terriers, Shetland sheepdogs, beagles) include: (1) avoiding older generation flea control products, i.e. flea dips, (2) avoiding lawns treated with herbicides and pesticides, (3) maintaining a healthy body weight and avoiding obesity, and (4) feeding vegetables at least three times per week.
+Steps that can be taken to reduce the risk of TCC in dogs, especially in dogs in high-risk breeds (Scottish terriers, West Highland white terriers, Wire hair fox terriers, Shetland sheepdogs, beagles) include: (1) avoiding older generation flea control products, i.e. flea dips and sprays, (2) preventing exposure to cigarette smoke, (3) avoiding lawns treated with herbicides and pesticides, (4) maintaining a healthy body weight and avoiding obesity, and (5) feeding vegetables at least three times per week.
 These will reduce the risk of TCC, although some dogs will still develop the cancer if these recommendations are followed.
 There are other causes for TCC that have not yet been identified.
 The biggest risk factor for bladder cancer in humans is smoking.
-The role of exposure to cigarette smoke in bladder cancer risk in dogs has also been suggested in recent studies.
-It is best to limit exposure to smoke in dogs as it could increase cancer risk and cause other disease in dogs too.
+The role of exposure to cigarette smoke in bladder cancer risk in dogs has also been found in recent studies.
+It is best to limit exposure to smoke in dogs as it could increase cancer risk and cause other disease in dogs too.”